erdeneryesil/NeuralNetworkCore/README.md

 </p>
 This class represents an artificial neural network.
 Since all other classes model the components of an artificial neural network, they are directly or indirectly included in this class and build an artificial neural network.

 When this class is instantiated, 2 files are created.
-The first is the file (called the ANN file) where all the properties of the network are stored.
-The second is the LogEW file, where the trainings applied to the artificial neural network is recorded, and the details about this file are specified in the LogEW class.
+The first is the file (called file ANN) where all the properties of the network are stored.
+The second is file LogEW, where the trainings applied to the artificial neural network is recorded, and the details about this file are specified in the LogEW class.
 These two files are named using a user-specified phrase.
-For example, if the user determined the name "my_ann" while creating the artificial neural network, the ANN file is named "my_ann" and the LogEw file is named "my_annEW".
+For example, if the user determined the name "my_ann" while creating the artificial neural network, file ANN is named "my_ann" and file LogEw is named "my_annEW".

-Apart from ANN and LogEW files, training and test set samples should be stored in different files.
+Apart from files ANN and LogEW, training and test set samples should be stored in different files.
 There is no relationship between the names of these files and the name of the artificial neural network.
 Training and test set files can have any name.

-The data in the ANN file, LogEW file, training set file and test set file are ordered one after another using the separator character, and this separator character is determined by the user when creating the ANN.
+The data in file ANN,file LogEW, training set file and test set file are ordered one after another using the separator character, and this separator character is determined by the user when creating the ANN.
 There are 4 options that the user can specify as separator characters.
 These are space( ), comma(,), semicolon(;) and pipe(|) characters.

 ## Data Types
 The real-world input and output values passed to an artificial neural network must be numerical in order for the neural network to understand them.
 For this reason within the NeuralNetworkCore library, there are classes that convert real-world input and output values into data types that the artificial neural network can handle.
 These are Binary, Flag, Narrowed and Native classes.
 These classes will be called to as ‘ANN data types’.